department-of-veterans-affairs/vets-website/va-gov/pages/records/index.md

   <div class="link">
     <a href="/housing-assistance/home-loans/how-to-apply/"><b>Find Out How to Apply for a VA Home Loan Certificate of Eligibility</b></a>
     <p>Get instructions for how to apply for your Certificate of Eligibility (COE), which confirms for your lender that you qualify for a VA-backed home loan.
-Then choose your loan type to learn about the rest of the loan application process.</p>
+Then you can choose your loan type to learn about the rest of the loan application process.</p>
   </div>

   <div class="link">